Diet after a duodenal stent

 - citrus fruits like oranges or grapefruit – this is because of the skin around each segment

-- bread, as it expands in your stomach
+- bread or dry cereal, as it expands in your stomach

 - wholegrain foods, such as wholegrain pasta or rice, as they are more difficult to digest.